 • Students aged at least 16 and under 19 years of age on 31/08/20 who are in care, are leaving care, are in direct receipt of Income Support, universal credit, Personal Independence Payments or are disabled and in receipt of both Employment Support Allowance and Disability Living Allowance

 • Students who are economically or socially disadvantaged and at risk of not taking up or continuing in their education.
 This group includes students with physical or other disabilities, medical conditions and/or learning difficulties

 • Students who have been in care, on probation, are young parents or are otherwise considered at risk

 • Students who are asylum seekers

 • Students who are refugees (who will have access to 16-19 Bursary Funding if they are in receipt of supportive evidence from Department of Work and Pensions)

 • Students who are lone parents

-• Students are in receipt of FSM
+• Students who are in receipt of free school meals

 For more information please click on the link below (application forms available from the Sixth Form hub):